DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/gcc_wrappers/type/container.md

 ### `is_still_being_defined`

 This will be `true` if the type is still being defined &mdash; simply put, if GCC is still parsing the content between the curly braces that wrap the type's contents.
-Exactly which properties of the enum are available will depend on GCC's implementation.
+Exactly which properties of the container type are available will depend on GCC's implementation.